Read the latest Praxis note and paper:

 Linking research and practice – sharing solutions

 INTRAC’s Praxis publications are used and recognised worldwide.
-'Praxis' refers to the practical side of work, as distinct from theory, and our series of that name provides an invaluable platform for practitioners to reflect on and write about their experiences.
+Our Praxis series provides an invaluable platform for practitioners to reflect on and write about their experiences.
 It allows them to share their learning and good practice with other practitioners, and bring it to the attention of policy-makers and donors, as well as civil society activists and researchers.

 In 2012-14, INTRAC is taking Praxis forward, encouraging, and supporting development practitioners to use this avenue to document their learning.
 Although the bulk of the programme has wrapped up, Praxis Notes and Praxis Papers are still being published and are available for free download on this site.